CHP Cogeneration: Heat and Power tailored for your site

 If you had purchased a traditional cogenerator, then overnight when the power demand was low, your engine would be running less and therefore have a lower heat output.
 Then during the day when there is a high electrical demand, your engines would be running more and therefore producing a lot more heat; when you don’t often need it.
 In fact, you’d probably end up having to add electrical heating to provide extra heating overnight – all adding to your costs and lowering efficiency.

 We do this by decoupling the power output from the engine speed.
 This is achieved through our market leading Power Electronics.

-Find out more about how our inverter cogenerators and power electronics help us to create clean, efficient electricity and heat when you need them.
+Speak to our team to find out more about how our inverter cogenerators and power electronics help to create clean, efficient electricity and heat when you need them.

 We take you through the process here - the Cogeneration Process

 For a range of cost options - Cogeneration Cost Options